What is the Unforgivable Sin?

-I have heard of people who lived their entire lives thinking that they were cursed because they, or their parents, had committed the “unforgiveable sin.”
+I know people who think that they were cursed because they, or their parents, have committed the “unforgivable sin.”
 It was partly this conviction that made Søren Kirkegaard the gloomy Dane.

 One of the greatest sources of anxiety among believers is confusion over issues of sin and forgiveness.
-Tell a confused Christian that there is an unforgiveable sin and it’s like throwing petrol on a fire.
+Telling a confused Christian that there is an unforgivable sin is like throwing petrol on a fire.

 The bottom 10 list